-- Silk Soy Milk – Because I love my morning Latte, and after trying a variety of different brands and types of plant-based milks, I came back to this one.
-It’s creamy, thick, tastes delicious, and foams up great to pour over my morning shot of espresso.
+- Silk Soy Milk – It’s creamy, thick, tastes delicious, and foams up great to pour over my morning shot of espresso.

 - Silk Unsweetened Almond Milk – We always have either this or the unsweetened cashew milk to use in cooking and for our smoothies.
 I found the texture and taste perfect for things like sauces, soups, protein shakes, green smoothies, chocolate milk, morning oatmeal, pancakes & waffles, baking, etc.

-- Vanilla Protein Milk (Almond/Cashew Blend) – This is what I call my kids favorite plant-based milk to drink by the glass.
-I love this variety becasue of the flavor, and since it has more protein and fat than the other nut-based milks.
+- Unsweetened Protein Milk (Almond/Cashew Blend) – This is what I call my kids favorite plant-based milk to drink by the glass.
+I love this variety because it has more protein and fat than the other nut-based milk.

 Is it overkill?
 Maybe…but we’re definitely a Silk family if you haven’t already noticed ha!
 If it were my choice, I’d have two additional varieties of Silk plant-based milk in my fridge as well, but to avoid being called crazy, I’ll stick to these 4 for now.

 This recipe for date milk features Silk Unsweetened Almond Milk, one of my families favorite plant-based dairy-free milks to use for smoothies and milkshakes!